nelbr/6502/README.md

-Attention this in a "non working" WORK IN PROGRESS 6502 library.
+Attention this in a "WORK IN PROGRESS" 6502 library.
 More documentation to follow

 I have a working 6502 emulator written in C under LINUX (I am using MINT, but any